galvanist/traffic-lights-demo/README.md

 4. Amber (stop when possible)
 5. Red (stop)

+Randomised times on green and red, loop the sequence thrice.

 Very hacky, should modularise each step...

-Firstly consider the time waiting on red+amber and amber, there may be a standard?
+Should consider the time waiting on red+amber and amber, there may be a standard?

-Randomised times on green and red, loop the sequence thrice.